astronomer/docs/astro/deploy-dags.md

 DAG-only deploys are the fastest way to deploy code to Astro.
 They are recommended if you only need to deploy changes made to the `dags` directory of your Astro project.

-To push only DAGs to Astro for a faster development experience, you must enable the feature for each Deployment.
+To push only DAGs to Astro, you must enable the feature for each Deployment.
 You only need to enable the feature once.
-When it is enabled, you must still run `astro deploy` when you make a change to any file in your Astro project that is not in the `dags` directory.
+After it is enabled, you must still [deploy your project image](deploy-project.md) when you make a change to any file in your Astro project that is not in the `dags` directory.

 Enabling DAG-only deploys on Astro has a few benefits:

-- DAG-only deploys are significantly faster than running `astro deploy`.
+- DAG-only deploys are significantly faster than project deploys.
-- When you run `astro deploy --dags`, the workers and schedulers in your Deployment will immediately pick up your changes and not restart.
-This results in a more efficient use of running workers and no downtime for your Deployment.
+- Deployments pick up DAG-only deploys without restarting.
+This results in a more efficient use of workers and no downtime for your Deployments.
 - You can have different sets of users deploy project changes versus DAG changes.
 See [DAG-based templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview#dag-based-templates) for how you can set this up in your CI/CD pipelines.
 - You can use DAG deploys to update your DAGs when you have slow upload speed on your internet connection.